ory/sdk/clients/client/go/docs/CreateProjectNormalizedPayload.md

 NewCreateProjectNormalizedPayloadWithDefaults instantiates a new CreateProjectNormalizedPayload object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAccountExperienceFaviconDark

+`func (o *CreateProjectNormalizedPayload) GetAccountExperienceFaviconDark() string`

+GetAccountExperienceFaviconDark returns the AccountExperienceFaviconDark field if non-nil, zero value otherwise.

+### GetAccountExperienceFaviconDarkOk

+`func (o *CreateProjectNormalizedPayload) GetAccountExperienceFaviconDarkOk() (*string, bool)`

+GetAccountExperienceFaviconDarkOk returns a tuple with the AccountExperienceFaviconDark field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccountExperienceFaviconDark

+`func (o *CreateProjectNormalizedPayload) SetAccountExperienceFaviconDark(v string)`

+SetAccountExperienceFaviconDark sets AccountExperienceFaviconDark field to given value.

+### HasAccountExperienceFaviconDark

+`func (o *CreateProjectNormalizedPayload) HasAccountExperienceFaviconDark() bool`

+HasAccountExperienceFaviconDark returns a boolean if a field has been set.

+### GetAccountExperienceFaviconLight

+`func (o *CreateProjectNormalizedPayload) GetAccountExperienceFaviconLight() string`

+GetAccountExperienceFaviconLight returns the AccountExperienceFaviconLight field if non-nil, zero value otherwise.

+### GetAccountExperienceFaviconLightOk

+`func (o *CreateProjectNormalizedPayload) GetAccountExperienceFaviconLightOk() (*string, bool)`

+GetAccountExperienceFaviconLightOk returns a tuple with the AccountExperienceFaviconLight field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccountExperienceFaviconLight

+`func (o *CreateProjectNormalizedPayload) SetAccountExperienceFaviconLight(v string)`

+SetAccountExperienceFaviconLight sets AccountExperienceFaviconLight field to given value.

+### HasAccountExperienceFaviconLight

+`func (o *CreateProjectNormalizedPayload) HasAccountExperienceFaviconLight() bool`

+HasAccountExperienceFaviconLight returns a boolean if a field has been set.

+### GetAccountExperienceLogoDark

+`func (o *CreateProjectNormalizedPayload) GetAccountExperienceLogoDark() string`

+GetAccountExperienceLogoDark returns the AccountExperienceLogoDark field if non-nil, zero value otherwise.

+### GetAccountExperienceLogoDarkOk

+`func (o *CreateProjectNormalizedPayload) GetAccountExperienceLogoDarkOk() (*string, bool)`

+GetAccountExperienceLogoDarkOk returns a tuple with the AccountExperienceLogoDark field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccountExperienceLogoDark

+`func (o *CreateProjectNormalizedPayload) SetAccountExperienceLogoDark(v string)`

+SetAccountExperienceLogoDark sets AccountExperienceLogoDark field to given value.

+### HasAccountExperienceLogoDark

+`func (o *CreateProjectNormalizedPayload) HasAccountExperienceLogoDark() bool`

+HasAccountExperienceLogoDark returns a boolean if a field has been set.

+### GetAccountExperienceLogoLight

+`func (o *CreateProjectNormalizedPayload) GetAccountExperienceLogoLight() string`

+GetAccountExperienceLogoLight returns the AccountExperienceLogoLight field if non-nil, zero value otherwise.

+### GetAccountExperienceLogoLightOk

+`func (o *CreateProjectNormalizedPayload) GetAccountExperienceLogoLightOk() (*string, bool)`

+GetAccountExperienceLogoLightOk returns a tuple with the AccountExperienceLogoLight field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccountExperienceLogoLight

+`func (o *CreateProjectNormalizedPayload) SetAccountExperienceLogoLight(v string)`

+SetAccountExperienceLogoLight sets AccountExperienceLogoLight field to given value.

+### HasAccountExperienceLogoLight

+`func (o *CreateProjectNormalizedPayload) HasAccountExperienceLogoLight() bool`

+HasAccountExperienceLogoLight returns a boolean if a field has been set.

+### GetAccountExperienceThemeVariablesDark

+`func (o *CreateProjectNormalizedPayload) GetAccountExperienceThemeVariablesDark() string`

+GetAccountExperienceThemeVariablesDark returns the AccountExperienceThemeVariablesDark field if non-nil, zero value otherwise.

+### GetAccountExperienceThemeVariablesDarkOk

+`func (o *CreateProjectNormalizedPayload) GetAccountExperienceThemeVariablesDarkOk() (*string, bool)`

+GetAccountExperienceThemeVariablesDarkOk returns a tuple with the AccountExperienceThemeVariablesDark field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccountExperienceThemeVariablesDark

+`func (o *CreateProjectNormalizedPayload) SetAccountExperienceThemeVariablesDark(v string)`

+SetAccountExperienceThemeVariablesDark sets AccountExperienceThemeVariablesDark field to given value.

+### HasAccountExperienceThemeVariablesDark

+`func (o *CreateProjectNormalizedPayload) HasAccountExperienceThemeVariablesDark() bool`

+HasAccountExperienceThemeVariablesDark returns a boolean if a field has been set.

+### GetAccountExperienceThemeVariablesLight

+`func (o *CreateProjectNormalizedPayload) GetAccountExperienceThemeVariablesLight() string`

+GetAccountExperienceThemeVariablesLight returns the AccountExperienceThemeVariablesLight field if non-nil, zero value otherwise.

+### GetAccountExperienceThemeVariablesLightOk

+`func (o *CreateProjectNormalizedPayload) GetAccountExperienceThemeVariablesLightOk() (*string, bool)`

+GetAccountExperienceThemeVariablesLightOk returns a tuple with the AccountExperienceThemeVariablesLight field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccountExperienceThemeVariablesLight

+`func (o *CreateProjectNormalizedPayload) SetAccountExperienceThemeVariablesLight(v string)`

+SetAccountExperienceThemeVariablesLight sets AccountExperienceThemeVariablesLight field to given value.

+### HasAccountExperienceThemeVariablesLight

+`func (o *CreateProjectNormalizedPayload) HasAccountExperienceThemeVariablesLight() bool`

+HasAccountExperienceThemeVariablesLight returns a boolean if a field has been set.

 ### GetCreatedAt